 - 15% to 17% after the second dose of mRNA vaccine

-- 9% after the Johnson & Johnson single-dose vaccine.
+- 9% after the Johnson and Johnson single-dose vaccine.

 Fevers are generally low.
 Acetaminophen (Tylenol) is safe to take to bring down a fever during pregnancy.
 Rarely, high, prolonged fevers in pregnancy may lead to birth defects.